veithweilnhammer/veithweilnhammer.github.io/_posts/2024-03-01-consciousness.md

 ### 3. Damage to IFC Reduces Perceptual Flexibility

 In individuals who suffered strokes affecting the IFC, we found a significant reduction in their ability to spontaneously shift perceptions during ambiguous visual tasks.
-This supports the idea that a healthy IFC is essential for maintaining rgw flexibility in perception, ensuring our conscious experience remains dynamic and responsive.
+This supports the idea that a healthy IFC is essential for maintaining the flexibility in perception, ensuring our conscious experience remains dynamic and responsive.

 ## Methods